 Hi.
 My name is Rachel.
 I am a licensed social worker.
 I work in a middle school and I also work in a private practice seeing individual clients of all ages.
 I recently received the 52 Essential Social Dilemmas Card Deck, and I've been looking through it to prepare how I'll use it with my students and clients.
 Middle school is a really tough time for students as they figure out their place and where they belong.

 Using these questions can help students understand their own values, their priorities.
-I find that so each question you look at them, each question has a scenario, a topic, and then questions at the bottom.
+I find that so each card you look at them, each question has a scenario, a topic, and then questions at the bottom.
 I find that the questions at the bottom of each card are thoughtful and can be used in social dilemmas that students present themselves, not even just these dilemmas that are given.

 When I was reviewing the deck, there are quite a few cards that really stood out to me as they align with the interventions that I already frequently use in my practice.
 So one card that I find will be used frequently when I'm working with kids is definitely this one.
 So this is the ace of hearts.
 As you can see, the topic at the top says Leaving your comfort zone.